Veil-of-Aether/.github/profile/README.md

 ## Our mission statement

-A free and open-source RPG, powered by passion—not profit.
+A free and open-source RPG, powered by passion rather than profit

-We're building a community-driven adventure inspired by classics like The Legend of Zelda, but without the corporate strings.
-No ads, no shady data collection, no paywalls.
-Just creativity, collaboration, and code.

-### What makes us different?
+We strive to be different than corporate games, and here's how:
-- 100% Free/Libre and Open Source (GPL code, CC-BY-SA assets)
+- 100% free/libre and open source code and assets
-- Zero reliance on corporate tools outside of required platform distribution
+- Zero dependence on corporate tools or programs
-- Active community engagement—from quests to code to music
-- OSS tools we use get credit and donations where possible

-This isn't just a game—it's a statement.

-Join us.
-Build with us.
-Shape the world.
+- Built and maintained by the community

 ## License
 ### Game